dal-liu/almost-cc/README.md

 #### L3

 Simpler, C-style syntax that eliminates registers and calling convention.
-The L3 compiler implements instruction selection using the dynamic programming tiling method on trees.
+The L3 compiler implements instruction selection with the tiling method on trees, using dynamic programming to cover each tree optimally.

 #### IR